-The Workforce Solutions, Training, and Teamwork (STAT) Nursing Assistant Program features a series of free, educational training and support services for those ages 18 and older.
+The Workforce Solutions, Training, and Teamwork (STAT) Nursing Assistant Program features a series of free, educational training and support services, now offered through the Lifespan Nursing Assistant School, for those ages 18 and older.
 The program was designed by and for Rhode Island’s growing healthcare industry and will meet health care industry needs by transforming, in an accelerated manner, a group of unemployed and underemployed entry-level Rhode Islanders into a prepared, well-qualified nursing assistant (NA) workforce to help care for patients.
-Program graduates have opportunities to secure employment at Lifespan after program completion and have access to a variety of benefits.

 Nursing Assistant Training Program Information Sessions

 Lifespan is recruiting for a certified nursing assistant (CNA) class scheduled to start in July!
 Please sign up to get more information about this opportunity below and attend a virtual info session to learn more.

 - Friday, September 8 at 12:00 p.m.

 All information sessions are held via Zoom.
 Use the link and password below to attend:

 Each cohort of students complete a free program consisting of: